Tomorrow, 8 September is the International Literacy Day. The International Literacy Day is celebrated annually on 8 September.

 How possible is that if there are roughly 750 million adults and 264 million school-aged children (not in school) that do not have the basic literacy skills.

 In addition we need data on digital literacy, including data on the digital divide, with some people having less access than others to ICTs, less opportunity to use ICTs and lacking the empowerment to incorporate ICTs in their work and everyday life.

 A good quality basic education equips pupils with literacy skills for life and further learning; literate parents are more likely to send their children to school; literate people are better able to access continuing educational opportunities; and literate societies are better geared to meet pressing development.

-However, we live in digital world so the focus on ICT in the SDGs reflects the importance of such skills for workforce development.
+However, we live in digital world so the focus on IT in the SDGs reflects the importance of such skills for workforce development.
 Their measurement, however, is a complex task for three reasons.

 - Help your students by engaging them in an extra ICT literacy skills in the classroom and on the Internet.
 Explore digital resources;

-- Inspire students to build an out-of-this-world literacy habit;
+- Inspire students to build an out-of-this-world literacy habits.

 - Display the video above and discuss with your students the importance of Digital Literacy;